 The most important number in your Credit Card Payment category is what’s Available under Payment.
 That is the amount of money in your cash account that you have set aside for your credit card payment.
 If that amount isn't what you expected or is negative and red, the answer is likely in either the account register or in the budget, so those are the next places to look.

-The left-hand side of the Activity window tracks all activity on the credit card, except for payments.
+The left-hand side of the Activity window tracks all activity that affects the credit card account's working balance, except for payments.
 That part is handled by the right-hand side, as you will see later on.

 At the top left, you see Spending.
-This is the total of all the outflow transactions you’ve had on this card for this month, whether you budgeted for them or not.
+This is the total of all the outflow transactions you’ve had on this card for this month, whether you assigned money for them or not.

 Under Spending, you see Returns.
 Did you have any refunds or statement credits come through on this card this month?
 Those are tallied here.

 Total Spending, as you probably already figured out, is the sum of Spending and Returns.

 This is where the number in Activity is actually calculated from.
 It represents all the activity that affects the Credit Card Payment figure in the budget.
 This is different than its counterpart, Total Spending, which only accounts for movement into and out of the credit card account itself.

 Funded Spending is the amount you've spent on this card in the current month from categories with enough in their available to cover the entire purchase.
 If you spent $50 on your card, but it was from categories with no money available, then your Funded Spending would be $0.
 In this example, we can see that all $50 dollars from Spending was Funded Spending.
 That’s exactly what we want!